-The passage I had been writing concluded with these words:-

-"The perfect man of any race is no other than the perfect expression in the flesh of all the essential characteristics of the soul of that race.
-Escaping the limitations of the individual man, such an one represents the soul of his people.
-Escaping the limitations of the individual people, he represents the soul of all peoples, or Humanity.
-Escaping the limitations of humanity, but still preserving its essential characteristics, he represents the soul of the system of which the earth is but an individual member.
+The passage I had been writing concluded with these words :-- people, he represents the soul of all peoples, or Humanity.
+Escaping the limitations of Humanity, but still preserving its essential characteristics, he represents the soul of the system of which the earth is but an individual member.
 And finally, after climbing many a further step of the infinite ladder of existence, and escaping the limitations of all systems whatever, he represents-nay, finds that he is-the soul of the universe, even God Himself, once 'manifested in the flesh,' and now 'perfected through suffering,' 'purified, sanctified, redeemed, justified, glorified,' 'crowned with honour and glory,' and 'seated for ever at the right hand of the Father,' 'one with God,' even God Himself."